ESG 101: The Benefits and Why It’s Growing in Importance

 Alexis Garland, B.S.
 Ed., MBA, is a management consultant with Tier One Services and owner of AMG Business Resources, LLC.

-Jaime Campbell, CPA, MBA, CGMA, CTT, MCT, is the chief financial officer of Tier One Services, a fractional CFO and outsourced accounting firm serving $1 million to $20 million organizations.
-She is a member of several NJCPA interest groups.
+Jaime Campbell, CPA, MBA, CGMA, CTT, MCT, is the co-owner and chief financial officer of Tier One Services, a fractional CFO and outsourced accounting firm specializing in the social justice sector.
+She is a member of the NJCPA.

 More content by Jaime Campbell: